 A suit or tuxedo might boast a full set, but a pair of dress shoes completes the look.
 When choosing a pair of dress shoes, finding a designer or brand you can rely on for both style and comfort is key.
-Whether you’re a groom looking for a pair of unique, made-to-order dress shoes or a wedding guest on the hunt for a pair of oxfords or loafers that will last you years versus seasons, the brand is one of the first things to consider when finding your perfect pair.
+Whether you’re a groom looking for a pair of unique, made-to-order dress shoes or a wedding guest on the hunt for a pair of oxfords or loafers that will last you years vs. seasons, the brand is one of the first things to consider when finding your perfect pair.

 When we think of designer dress shoes, Gucci is the first to come to mind.
-From their timeless loafer designs to their classic lace-up styles, Gucci is the go-to brand for luxurious dress shoes that never go out of style.
+From timeless loafer designs to classic lace-up styles, Gucci is the go-to brand for luxurious dress shoes that never go out of style.
 Whether you’re a guest or shopping for your big day, choosing a pair of Gucci shoes can add a touch of class to your wedding wardrobe.
 And, we love how versatile their designs are.
 Their loafers, lace-ups, and oxfords are sophisticated enough to wear with a tuxedo or three-piece suit, yet they can also work well with a pair of slacks and a blazer.

 Ted Baker London

 Ted Baker is a brand we love for comfortable special occasion attire.
 Their dapper Brogue designs come in a myriad of styles, including several sneaker designs for a dressed-down take on men’s dress shoes.
 Perfect for the casual groom or wedding guest, these designer shoes are made to hit the dance floor time and time again.